Schistocerca nitens

+Description

+Adult females are 60-70 mm while the smaller males are 40-50 mm.
+They are mottled in coloration, with colors including grays, browns, and yellows.
+A stripe runs from their head to their thorax.

 Life cycle

 The grasshopper becomes sexually mature at 3 to 4 months of age.
 Any stage of its life cycle can be seen at any time of the year, but the adult is less active during the winter and fall.
 Mating usually occurs on warm nights in summer, and often around bright lights.